 or the American Red Cross) must be maintained for the entire program length.• Attest to the ability to meet the technical standards of the nursing program, with or without

 accommodations.• Satisfactory Criminal Offender Record Information Release (CORI)

 Our Practical Nursing Program requires a CORI inquiry as part of the admission process into the practical nursing program.
 Individuals who have been convicted of a felony or misdemeanor crime or have a pending criminal case must meet the eligibility requirements of the school and any affiliating clinical agencies.
 Students who are refused clinical placement due to CORI issues will be withdrawn from the nursing program.Technical StandardsStudents entering the Blackstone Valley Regional Vocational Technical High School Practical Nursing Program must meet the technical standards required to perform nursing care to patients, requiring specific skills in various healthcare settings.
 Students must document their ability to perform these standards, with or without reasonable accommodations, upon acceptance to the program.

 Communication (Verbal and Non-Verbal)

-- See and accurately read all calibrated containers for accurate measurement of body fluids, specimens, medication administration devices (syringes, pumps, etc.)
+- See and accurately read all calibrated containers for accurate measurement of body fluids, specimens, and medication administration devices (syringes, pumps, etc.).